 Over 250 years ago French soldiers dug, chiseled, and blasted their way into the very rock of the Ticonderoga peninsula to create a fortress to defend New France.
-In a little over a decade from those first hammer blows New France had fallen a new nation was created and Fort Ticonderoga had fallen into ruin.
+Within just a few decades from those first hammer blows New France had fallen a new nation was created and Fort Ticonderoga had fallen into ruin.
 When it was restored in the early 1900s much of what remained from the original fort was entombed beneath the reconstructed walls.

-Tours take place every other Wednesday July through August and begin at 5:00 pm near the Guest Services Desk in the Log House Welcome Center.
+Tours take place every other Wednesday July through August (July 15, 29 and August 12, 26).
+Tours begin at 5:00 pm near the Guest Services Desk in the Log House Welcome Center.
 Tour duration is about 1 ½ hours.
-See calendar for specific dates of occurrence.

 Space is limited to 12 participants per tour, advanced reservations are recommended or tickets, as available, can be purchased on the day of the tour at the Guest Services Desk in the Log House Welcome Center.
-Price is $35 per person plus cost of general admission.
+Price is $35 per person.
 Your receipt acts as your reservation for the tour and must be presented to the tour leader at the beginning of the tour.